top of page

 What happens in a 20 minute consultation?

 If you're unsure whether counselling is right for you, an initial consultation is a good place to start.
 There's no pressure or obligation.
-It's simply a chance to get a feel for how I work and whether this space might be a good fit for you.
+It's simply a chance to get a feel for how I work and whether counselling with me might be a good fit for you.

 If you decide you'd like to continue, we can arrange a time for weekly 50-minute sessions but you don't have to decide straight away.
 If you'd like a few days to think about it, that's absolutely fine.